timofeysie/khipu/docs/architecture/refactoring-item-store.md

 ```

 As you can see, we don't have the qr code.
 And in fact we don't need it.
 All we need it the uri fragment.
 So we need another route in the router to provide that, and more functionality on the details page to deal with the snake case name only.

+## Removing old code

+During the refactoring process it was decided to move all the list creating functionality from items.store into the add-categories.store.
+Now, we can really tighten up items.store and give it the single responsibility of loading the firebase list.

+At least that's the idea.
+The new model then will break the existing state and view, so there is actually a bit more involved.